kylecoberly/docker-server-practice/README.md

 CMD npm start
 ```

-Let's add a file called `Dockerfile` (no extension) to the root of the project and copy that into it.
+Let's add a file called `Dockerfile` (no extension) to the root of the project and copy the above "Dockerese" into it.

 Then, let's pack stuff into the container by building it into an image: